Little cake in there during the top-of-the-hour break, a vegan cake.

 And the first one is just the introduction, the breathless introduction.

-Uh Diane Sawyer introducing a piece on Mikhail Gorbachev by ABC's Claire Shipman.
+Diane Sawyer introducing a piece on Mikhail Gorbachev by ABC's Claire Shipman.

-Here is how you can kill the music now, because they won't be able to hear the audio soundbite with the Gorbasm theme.
+Here is how you can kill the music now because they won't be able to hear the audio soundbite with the Gorbasm theme.

 Here is how Diane Sawyer introduced the report.

-Mikhail Gorbachev, the Russian leader who changed the world, helping end the Cold War, sat down to speak with our senior national correspondent Claire Shipman.
+Mikhail Gorbachev, the Russian leader who changed the world, helping end the Cold War, sat down to speak with our senior national correspondent, Claire Shipman.

-It's at the mini orgasm.
+It's a mini orgasm.

 No foreplay in this one.

-It just cut right to the chase.
+It just has cut right to the chase.

 The Russian leader who changed the world.

-Now Gorbazm, you know, Gorbachev didn't change the world and end the Cold War, and he didn't save us all from ourselves.
+Now, Gorbasm, you know, Gorbachev didn't change the world and end the Cold War, and he didn't save us all from ourselves.

-Uh Reagan did.
+Reagan did.

 But nevertheless, here's the question from a reporter at Claire Shipman.

-Uh and a questions about whether Russia is off course in its quest for democracy.
+And the question is about whether Russia is off course in its quest for democracy.

 He accuses Americans of arrogance.

-Americans have a severe disease.
+Americans have a severe disease worse than AIDS.

-You want an American-style democracy.
+You want an American-style democracy here.

 That will not work.